-Even cooler are the climate control (pardon the pun.)
-These look like ordinary physical knobs, but they’re also gesture-controlled.
-So, you just twist your hand near the knob, and it uses built-in motors to automatically turn itself to adjust the temperature.
-It’s like you’re using the force.
+Even cooler are the climate controls.
+They use gesture control so you just twist your hand around near the dial and it uses a motor to turn it automatically like you’re a Jedi using the force.

 Audi Grand Sphere range and performance

 The Audi Grand Sphere comes with a massive 120kWh battery – that’s even bigger than the huge 108kWh battery you get in a top-spec Mercedes EQS.
-Audi reckons it gives the Grand Sphere almost 470 miles of range – that’s about 10 fewer miles than the EQS can manage.
+Audi reckons it gives the Grand Sphere almost 470 miles of range – that’s about 20 miles more than the EQS can manage.

 As a result, it’ll do 0-60mph in around 4 seconds.
-That’s quick enough to spill your champagne, but it is a few tenths slower than the 571hp Audi S8, which manages the 0-60mph sprint in 3.8 seconds.
+That’s quick enough to spill your champagne, but it is a few tenths slower than the 571hp Audi S8 that manages the 0-60mph sprint in 3.8 seconds.